Apollospace® has the most comprehensive collection of fully restored and enhanced high resolution Apollo 8 flight images available!

 The Apollo 8 mission carried two 70MM Hasselblad camera and returned with 7 magazines of film.
 A total of 866 exposures were taken during the mission: 589 on black & white film and 276 on color film.

-Click on an image below to view the full screen gallery of that magazine:
+Click links below to view the full screen gallery of each magazine: